Jini (singer): 2023–present: An Iron Hand in a Velvet Glove and acting debut

 On April 14, 2023, it was reported by news media that Jini had signed an exclusive contract with ATOC (formerly called UAP), which have also signed a management MOU collaboration with Sublime to manage her acting activities.
 This was later confirmed by Sublime.
 Jini made her solo debut on October 11, with the EP An Iron Hand in a Velvet Glove.

-On November 13, 2024, it was announced that Jini would be making her acting debut in the film Boy, which is scheduled to be released in the first half of 2025.
+On January 25, 2024, Jini released the song "Starlight" as part of the soundtrack for Naver Webtoon No Office Romance!.
+On November 13, it was announced that Jini would be making her acting debut in the film Boy, which premiere at the 35th Fancine Film Festival on December 12, 2025.
+She also made her first leading role in the 2025 Kanta short form horror web series Demon's Profile Picture, portraying Ji-hyo.
+On April 14, 2026, Jini was cast in a youth romance web series The Girl from Class, portraying as a student girl.

 Endorsement

 In September 2023, Jini became the new muse for the skincare brand Mixsoon.